autowarefoundation/autoware_tools/planning/planning_debug_tools/README.md

 - `-t`, `--tracked-object`: Publish tracked objects instead of predicted objects
 - `-r`, `--search-radius`: Set the search radius in meters (default: 1.5m).
 If set to 0, always publishes the nearest message
 - `-c`, `--reproduce-cool-down`: Set the cool down time in seconds (default: 80.0s)
+- `-s`, `--set-goal-pose`: Set initial pose and goal pose from the beginning and end of the rosbag to generate a route via mission planner
-- `-p`, `--pub-route`: Initialize localization and publish a route based on poses from the rosbag
+- `-p`, `--pub-route`: Publish route and route state topics from rosbag data with transient_local QoS (only publishes when the message changes)
 - `-n`, `--noise`: Apply perception noise to objects when publishing repeated messages (default: False)
 - `-f`, `--rosbag-format`: Specify rosbag data format (default: "db3")
 - `--reference-image-topics`: Comma-separated list of CompressedImage topics to load and publish (e.g., `"/sensing/camera/camera0/image_raw/compressed,/sensing/camera/camera1/image_raw/compressed"`)